JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Kurisu</summary>
 	AI or not, Kurisu remains as the perfect waifu.
 The brief shift to Alpha WL is the deserved goodbye we didnt get in S;G. We got one whole episode with Kurisu in the anime, but somehow the closure is much stronger in the game.
 I also like her explanation of why Okabe should choose Beta in any case.
-I only realized the reason of having new Kurisu sprites is because there are not much friendly and polite faces for her in the original game, it is always the shy or smug faces, and that's why Okabe knows about an entirely different Kurisu from Maho.
+	AI or not, Kurisu remains as the perfect waifu.
+The brief shift to Alpha WL is the deserved goodbye we didnt get in S;G. We got one whole episode with Kurisu in the anime, but somehow the closure is much stronger in the game.
+I also like her explanation of why Okabe should choose Beta in any case.
 </details>
 <details>
   <summary>Main plot and routes</summary>